 Dr. Ira C. Kaplan was born in Cincinnati, Ohio and is a proud product of public education.
 After graduating from Woodward High School, one of the first public schools in the country, he entered the University of Cincinnati, majoring in sociology, before transferring to The Ohio State University College of Agriculture as a student of Animal Science.
 He graduated summa cum laude in 1973.
 He enrolled in the College of Veterinary Medicine and the Graduate School and simultaneously earned his master’s degree in veterinary physiology and pharmacology and his doctor of veterinary medicine in 1978.

 Dr. Kaplan is on the Board of Directors of the Greater Lowell Kennel Club, the Baystate Bullmastiff Club, is a member of the Society for Theriogenology and is Assistance Dog Liaison to the Theriogenology Foundation.
-Since 1986, Dr. Kaplan has volunteered as treasurer, clerk, and board member for NEADS.org.
-Currently, as Director of Veterinary Medical Services, he oversees the health of over 700 graduate dogs assisting their deaf or disabled human partners.
+Since 1986, Dr. Kaplan volunteered as treasurer, clerk, and board member for NEADS.org.
+He retired as Director of Veterinary Medical Services where he oversaw the health of over 700 graduate dogs assisting their deaf or disabled human partners.

 In their 30 years of breeding Bullmastiffs, Dr. Kaplan and his wife have personally titled 10 breed Champions.
 Their AKC obedience accomplishments include 9 Rally Excellent titles, 12 Companion Dog titles leading to 8 Companion Dog Excellent titles, and one dog, Luke, who achieved the ultimate title of Utility dog.
 Dr. Kaplan is a licensed AKC obedience judge.